rpisch/Morse-Maestro/README.md

 Code Created for the Morse Maestro device, meant to run Libre Computer Board system or on a laptop with accurate Morse code audio signals played.
 Created by Ryan Pischinger and Braden Karley.

-This respository has 2 code segments: the full code with interface, encoder, and decoder, and the code to test the decoder which shows plots of the different stages of signal processing.
+This respository has 2 code segments: the full code, and the code to test the decoder which shows plots of the different stages of signal processing.

 How to use: